AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Procesamiento de datos por lotes para crear varios documentos {#processing-batch-data-to-create-multiple-documents}

-Puede crear documentos independientes para cada registro dentro de un origen de datos de lote XML.
+Puede utilizar las API de generación de documentos para crear documentos independientes para cada registro dentro de un origen de datos por lotes XML.
 Puede generar documentos en modo masivo y asincrónico.
 Puede configurar varios parámetros para la conversión y luego iniciar el proceso por lotes. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.